tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

 * The query is scheduled to run every nSeconds seconds (not guaranteed -- under heavy load, the query time may lengthen).
 * If the query returns no data, nothing happens.
 If it returns data, the first record of the result is evaluated.
 If it differs from the previous first record, the NotifyFunction is called with the arguments specified.
 (The Notify functions will support templates that can fill in values from the query results.)
 * Supported NotifyFunctions are likely to be SendSMS, PostURL, GetURL, and SendEmail.
+The query system doesn't yet specify the exact behavior of these functions, but they can return an error code if the attempt fails.
+For non-fatal errors, the query system will attempt to retry the NotifyFunction call using exponential backoff.
+If the same query is retriggered before the previous one succeeds, further attempts will be abandoned (there can be only one active instance of a given query).
 * Notify queries will run against the token they were submitted with, and will consume query resources accordingly.
 If query resources expire (if the query is using resources at a faster rate than they regenerate) the query will not be run until the resources are available again.
 This will have the effect of slowing down the query repeat rate.